RajuDhl/PrometheusGrafana/Manual/manual.md

 Go to http://localhost:3000/ to verify.
 For first run, the default username and password is `admin` and `admin`

 ## Visualizing data
 To visualize data in grafana server, firstly data need to be available in prometheus client in the form of metrics.
-The data can then be pushed to prometheus server.
+The data can then be pulled by prometheus server.
 For this prometheus server can be set to target the end point of prometheus client or exporter.